 What is SOAP?

-- SOAP is designed to communicate via Internet
+- SOAP is a communication protocol designed to communicate via Internet.

-- SOAP is the XML way of defining what information gets sent and how
+- SOAP is the XML way of defining what information is sent and how.

 Although SOAP can be used in a variety of messaging systems and can be delivered via a variety of transport protocols, the initial focus of SOAP is remote procedure calls transported via HTTP.